dotnet/docs-aspire/docs/messaging/nats-integration.md

 ### Use configuration providers

 The .NET Aspire NATS integration supports <xref:Microsoft.Extensions.Configuration>.
 It loads the <xref:Aspire.NATS.Net.NatsClientSettings> from configuration by using the `Aspire:Nats:Client` key.
-Example _:::no-loc text="appsettings.json":::_ that configures some of the options:
+The following snippet is an example of a _:::no-loc text="appsettings.json":::_ file that configures some of the options:

 ```json
 {